yuejiahz/weather-app/README.md

 # weather-app
 Weather app that displays weather info by city.
-This is created to practice API, promises, async and await.
+This is created to practice fetch API and promises.

-Status: Ongoing project
+Features
+* Search city from search bar
+* Displays weather status, weather icon, average temperature, the temperature feels on skin, max temperature, min temperature, sunrise time, sunset time, humidity, and wind speed.
+* Background changes to daytime or night time according to current time of the city

+API source
+* openweathermap.org